BattletechModders/BattleTechModLoader/README.md

 ## Note For Modders

 Because of its extremely simple nature, you should be careful about basing your mod on BTML itself -- if you're developing a tool or mod that won't any need additional files (or advanced features, such as dependancies, load order, etc.), this might be a good fit.

-I'm currently working on another utility -- [ModTek](https://github.com/janxious/ModTek/tree/master/ModTek) that will provide a better all around experience for users and modders alike.
-It uses a `mod.json` file for each mod that defines its `.dll`, an entry point, dependancies, load-order, and facilitates importing/modifying additional files into the game.
-As of 5/5/2018, this mod is in ***Heavy*** developement, and won't be ready to go for a while yet.
-If you'd like to help out, jump into either BattleTech Discord ([1](https://discord.gg/ncTCh3k) or [2](https://discord.gg/fxXr8nV)) and ask around there or message me directly on [Reddit](https://www.reddit.com/user/Mpstark/).
+[ModTek](https://github.com/BattleTechModders/ModTek/), which depends on BTML provides a better all around experience for users and modders alike.

 ## How It Works